njcorrente/njcorrente.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Teaching Instructor in the [Department of Chemical and Biochemical Engineering](https://cbe.rutgers.edu/) at [Rutgers University - New Brunswick](https://rutgers.edu).
+I am an Assistant Teaching Professor in the [Department of Chemical and Biochemical Engineering](https://cbe.rutgers.edu/) at [Rutgers University - New Brunswick](https://rutgers.edu).
 I received my Ph.D. in Chemical and Biochemical Engineering from Rutgers University in December 2024, under the supervision of Prof. [Alexander V. Neimark](http://sol.rutgers.edu/~aneimark/).

 My research focuses on molecular modeling of nanoporous materials, particularly investigating the relationships between structural, adsorption, and mechanical properties of nanoporous carbons.
 I develop and apply advanced molecular simulation methods to understand complex phenomena in these materials.
 During my Ph.D., I also collaborated with ExxonMobil Technology and Engineering Company as an NSF INTERN.